jdeantoni/intro_info_web_sandbox/README.md

-# intro_info_web_sandbox
-jupyterlite instance to tests freely anything
+instance of jupyterlite that can be used to test anything freely (copy/paste of notebook, etc)